Hyp3rstatic/beargame-adventure/README.md

 >### Beargame-Adventure
 >
->A short text-based adventure game written in python
+>A short text-based adventure game written in Python